Pometry/Raphtory/docs/source/Analysis/queries.md

 We have three options here.
 We can just look to the `past` from every point, to the `future`, or set a `window`.
 In the third case, we can align the windows using the start, the middle, or the end of it.
-Refer to the [`DottedGraph`](com.raphtory.algorithms.api.DottedGraph) documentation for further details.
+Refer to the {scaladoc}`com.raphtory.algorithms.api.DottedGraph` documentation for further details.

 Coming back to our first example, we can set up a walk along a prefiltered year of our data in steps of one day